dotnet/csharplang/proposals/records-wip.md

 The `attributes` non-terminal will also permit a new contextual attribute, `data`.

-A class (struct) declared with the a parameter list is called a record class (record struct), either of which is a record type.
+A class (struct) declared with a parameter list or `data` modifier is called a record class (record struct), either of which is a record type.

+It is an error to declare a record type without both a parameter list and the `data` modifier.

 ## Members of a record type

 In addition to the members declared in the class-body, a record type has the following additional members:

-**Primary Constructor**
+### Primary Constructor

 A record type has a public constructor whose signature corresponds to the value parameters of the type declaration.
 This is called the primary constructor for the type, and causes the implicitly declared default constructor to be suppressed.
-If a constructor with the same signature is already present in the class, either through inheritance or user declaration, the synthesized primary constructor is suppressed.
+If a constructor with the same signature is already present in the class, the synthesized primary constructor is suppressed.
+At runtime the primary constructor

+1. initializes compiler-generated backing fields for the properties corresponding to the value parameters (if these properties are compiler-provided; see [Synthesized properties](#Synthesized Properties)); then

+2. executes the instance field initializers appearing in the class-body; and then invokes the base class constructor with no arguments.

+[ ] TODO: add base call syntax and specification about choosing base constructor through overload resolution

+### Properties

+For each record parameter of a record type declaration there is a corresponding public property member whose name and type are taken from the value parameter declaration.
+If no concrete (i.e. non-abstract) public property with a get accessor and with this name and type is explicitly declared or inherited, it is produced by the compiler as follows:

+For a record struct or a sealed record class:

+* A public get-only auto-property is created.
+Its value is initialized during construction with the value of the corresponding primary constructor parameter.
+Each "matching" inherited virtual property's get accessor is overridden.